 Prior to his appointment to the bench in 1999, Ray spearheaded the bankruptcy department of a major New Jersey law firm, primarily representing secured lenders and other creditors in corporate Chapter 11 cases.
 During the economic downturn and banking crisis of the late 1980s and early 1990s, he represented the Resolution Trust Corporation (RTC) and the Federal Deposit Insurance Corporation (FDIC) in bankruptcy matters and commercial litigation.

 An active participant in bar activities, Ray is former chair of the New Jersey State Bar Association Pro Bono Services Committee.
 In 1999, he received the New Jersey State Bar Association’s Legislative Services Award for his work in spearheading the passage of a law providing counsel to indigent children and parents in guardianship and parental rights proceedings.

 In 1997, Ray was recognized by Legal Services of New Jersey with the Equal Justice Medal for his role as chair of the NJSBA Bankruptcy Law Section’s Pro Bono Bankruptcy Committee.

-Ray was also an adjunct professor at his alma mater, Seton Hall University School of Law, for a significant period of time, teaching courses on banking law and legal writing.
+Ray was also an adjunct professor at his alma mater, Seton Hall University School of Law, teaching courses on banking law and legal writing.

 - National Conference of Bankruptcy Judges